 If you’re looking for things to do around Interlaken, spend some time exploring the pretty medieval town of Unterseen.

-Places to visit include the 13th century church, the old town hall with its square, the Museum for the Jungfrau Region as well as simply strolling the streets and admiring the chalets and their exaggerated eaves and visiting local stores.
+Places to visit include the 13th century church, the old town hall with its square, the Museum for the Jungfrau Region as well as simply strolling the streets and admiring the chalets with their exaggerated eaves, and visiting local stores.

 You can easily walk to the Unterseen from most parts of Interlaken or take a train.